joekrill/silverbullet-treeview/README.md

 <a href="screenshot.png"><img src="screenshot.png" width="400"  /></a>
 <a href="screenshot-dark.png"><img src="screenshot-dark.png" width="400"  /></a>

+Dragging-and-dropping files and folders is supported but requires SilverBullet v0.7.2 or greater.
+If running < v0.7.2, this feature will be automatically disabled (regardless of [configuration](#configuration)).

 ## Installation

 Use the `Plugs: Add` command and enter the following URI: